 Need A Divorce?
 What happens next…

 For those coming to a realisation that the marriage is ending, you’re probably racking your brains on the best way to wrap everything up legally so that you can proceed to ‘recovery’ both emotionally and financially from your potential former spouse.
 But what actually happens from here?
-How you approach divorce will depend on your individual situation. […]
+How you approach separation will depend on your […]

 Need A Divorce?
 What happens next…